-Has Your Child Been Accused of a Crime in Riverside County?
+Has Your Child Been Accused of a Crime in California?

 Has your minor child been arrested for underage drinking, DUI, a property crime, disturbing the peace, a drug crime, or a sex crime?
 Is your youngster in danger of being expelled from school?
-Or worse, was the offense serious enough that he or she may be tried as an adult?
+Or worse, was the offense serious enough that he or she may be tried as an adult in California?
 John Pozza is a compassionate California juvenile defense lawyer who will work hard to obtain a second chance for your teenager.
 Serving Riverside, San Diego & Orange County.

 Whether the offense is a felony or misdemeanor, a violent crime, or vandalism, we use our extensive years of experience and solid reputation to put your son or daughter in the best legal position possible, with or without a trial.
 In the event of a conviction, we press for lesser, alternative punishments that send a message and leave room for the possibility of redemption.

 California’s Juvenile Justice System